Golf in India

 Golf in India is a growing sport.
 Golf is especially popular among the wealthier classes, but has not yet caught on with others due to the expenses involved in playing.

-The most successful Indian golfers are Jeev Milkha Singh and Anirban Lahiri.
+The most successful Indian golfers are Jeev Milkha Singh, Raminder Sidhu who is a Top Golf star and Anirban Lahiri.
 Singh has won three titles on the European Tour, four on the Japan Golf Tour, and six on the Asian Tour.
 His highest world ranking to date is 28th, achieved in March 2009.
 Singh has won the Asian Tour Order of Merit twice.
 Meanwhile, Lahiri has two European Tour wins and seven Asian Tour wins.
 He qualified for the 2015 Presidents Cup.

 Other Indians who have won the Asian Tour Order of Merit are Jyoti Randhawa in 2002 (the first Indian to achieve this) and Arjun Atwal, who went on in 2010 to become the first India-born player to become a member of the US-based PGA Tour and win the 2010 Wyndham Championship.

 India's men's team won gold at the 1982 Asian Games.
 They also won silver at the 2006 Asian Games and 2010 Asian Games.
 Lakshman Singh won the individual gold medal at the 1982 Asian Games.
 Shiv Kapur won the individual gold medal at the 2006 Asian Games.

 There are numerous golf courses all over India.
 There is a Professional Golf Tour of India.
 The main tournament is the Hero Indian Open, co-sanctioned by the Asian Tour and European Tour.